 Display a preview of an upcoming media item at the conclusion of the currently playing media item.

-Create the Content Proposal
+Create a Content Proposal

 Create the Content Proposal's User Interface